 Tips for your Instagram marketing

-Use the right settings.
+- Use the right settings.
 Head over to settings to check your account settings are correctly adjusted for your business.
 For example, you will want to allow your followers to reply to your Instagram Stories to increase brand engagement.
 But you might not want push notifications for every comment.
-In fact, take it from me, you definitely won’t.
+In fact, you definitely won’t.
 You will also want to get the Instagram Shop feature if your business has online shopping.

 Remember you can also add multiple Instagram accounts in your Agorapulse dashboard!